-You'll continue to be a participant in the Plan as long as you are working in covered employment.
-If you stop working in covered employment and have no contributions made on your behalf for a 12 consecutive month period, or if you stop working in covered employment due to retirement, disability or death, you will be eligible to end your participation and make an application for benefits.
+You will continue to be a participant in the Plan as long as you are working in covered employment.
+If you stop working in covered employment and have no contributions made on your behalf for a 12-consecutive-month period, or if you stop working in covered employment due to retirement, disability or death, you will be eligible to apply for benefits.
+Your participation will end when the balance of your individual account has been distributed.
 If you are leaving assets in the Plan, you are still considered a participant of the Plan.